brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-auron.md

 ---
 layout: article.njk
-meta_title: "Auron from Final Fantasy X in DnD"
+meta_title: "How to Build Auron from Final Fantasy X in DnD"
 meta_description: "Auron, Final Fantasy X’s stoic warrior, was an invaluable party member due to his survivability and raw damage output.
 Here's how to build him in DnD."
 author: "Brandon Gregory"
 section_name: final-fantasy